| by Andrew

 richly rewarding to study for its own sake, as a remarkable feat of

+organized good sense and structured orderliness.
 The book provides students with a lucid and readable

 exposition of Roman civil law and procedure.
 To make the subject more